Preparing for Lessons

 1. You.
 Try to be present in the lesson if possible, sometimes we do just get distracted and that's completely chill but it will make our time less effective if your primary focus is elsewhere.

-3. A glass/bottle etc of water, staying hydrated during a lesson is a good thing to do and may make voice work easier, even if its just a placebo.
+3. A glass/bottle etc of water, staying hydrated during a lesson is a good thing to do and may make voice work easier, even if to some extent it can function more as placebo.

 Getting the most out of practice